 - A) Students who have failed a module or the Foundations I Final Exam may be offered remediation.
 The determination of eligibility for any remediation will be based on the number of accumulated weighted grade deficit points (see Table 1 for grade deficit point allocation rubric), or the number of failed modules.
-Students who have accrued a total of four (4) or more grade deficit points or accrued deficit points in three (3) separate modules within Foundations I will be considered to have been unsuccessful in the Foundations I Course and will NOT be offered further remediation or supplemental assignments and/ or examinations as per usual course policy.
+Students who have accrued a total of four (4) or more grade deficit points or accrued deficit points in three (3) separate modules within Foundations I will be considered to have been unsuccessful in the Foundations I Course and will NOT be offered further remediation or supplemental assignments and/ or examinations in this course as per usual course policy.
 Further decisions regarding academic outcomes will be adjudicated by the Year 1 (Term 1) Promotions Committee and the Student Academic Management Committee. - B) The module director will determine the specific type of remediation needed for each individual student.
 Remediation may be in the form of additional assignments, additional cases, assigned readings, and/or meetings with the module director or designate.
 The remediation timeline will begin once the student has been notified of failure in a module or the Foundations I Final.
 A remediation plan will be arranged between the module director and student, in consultation with the Academic Support Specialist, which will be carried out from the beginning of the remediation timeline until the date of the supplemental assessment.
-The module director, in consultation with the Assessment Specialist, will determine the specific type of supplemental assessment. - C) Supplemental examinations will only be scheduled after the final exam period in December.
+The module director, in consultation with the Assessment Specialist, will determine the specific type and content of the supplemental assessment(s). - C) Supplemental examinations will only be scheduled after the final exam period in December.
 Students required to remediate modules will be informed of the specific supplemental examination dates.
-Students should anticipate that supplemental exams for the Biomedical Sciences Module and the Hematology/Oncology Module will ideally be held within 7 days of the last final exam and that supplemental exams for the Endocrine/Metabolism Module, the Case-Based Learning Module, and the Foundations I Final Exam will be held mid-January.
-Where students have supplemental exams in more than one module or course then adjustments may be made to the supplemental exam schedule by the Year Chair, in coordination with Course Chair/Module Director(s).
+Students should anticipate that supplemental exams for the Introduction to Foundations Module and the Hematology/Oncology Module will ideally be held within 7 days of the last final exam and that supplemental exams for the Endocrine/Metabolism Module, the Case-Based

+Learning Module, and the Foundations I Final Exam will be held mid-January.
+When students have supplemental exams in more than one module or course, adjustments may be made to the supplemental exam schedule by the Year Chair, in coordination with Course Chair/Module Director(s).

-Supplemental assessments will be scheduled after the final exam period and will be scheduled by the UGME office.
+Supplemental assessments will be scheduled by the UGME office.
 Supplemental assessments will ONLY be offered on scheduled dates unless there are exceptional circumstances (such as personal illness, bereavement, etc.).
 In cases of exceptional circumstances, students should follow the Deferred Exam Procedure to request adjustment of their schedule.
 Exceptions will not be made for personal travel, and students will be required to adjust personal travel arrangements.

-- D) A maximum of one (1) supplemental examination per module will be allowed, up to the point of course failure (see D).
-As well, students will only be allowed to write one (1) supplemental examination for the Foundations I Final Exam, up to the point of course failure (see D).
+- D) A maximum of one (1) supplemental examination per module will be allowed, up to the point of course failure.
+Additionally, students will only be allowed to write one (1) supplemental examination for the Foundations I Final Exam, up to the point of course failure.
 Students who have been unsuccessful in any supplemental examination will be deemed unsuccessful in the Foundations I course.
-Further decisions regarding academic outcomes will be adjudicated by the Year 1 (Term 1) Promotions Committee and the Student Academic Management Committee. - E) If a student fails an assessment, supplemental assignments may be written as arranged between the student, module director and/ or course chair(s).
-Supplemental assignments must be completed by the date set by the Module Director with the latest possible due date being two weeks after the end of the module; however, alternative earlier due dates may be arranged between student and module director. - F) If a failure of a supplemental examination occurs during or after the final examination period, this decision as to whether any additional remediation/supplemental assessment will be allowed will be adjudicated by the Promotions Committee and the Student Academic Management Committee. - G) Success in any supplemental assessment will be accorded a maximum grade equivalent to the minimum requirement for that component of the course (70% for a Module, 60% for the Foundations I Final Exam and the minimum number of required competency points).
+Further decisions regarding academic outcomes will be adjudicated by the Year 1 (Term 1) Promotions Committee and the Student Academic Management Committee. - E) If a student fails an assessment component, they may be required to complete a supplemental assessment.
+The specific type and content of the supplemental assessment(s) will be determined by the module director(s) and/or course chair(s) and communicated in writing to the student.
+Supplemental assessments must be completed by the date set by the Module Director and may be arranged between student and module director.